Leading International Nonprofit Places PMI on Its Water Security A List and Supplier Engagement Leaderboard, and Accords the Company an A- for Forest

 “Being recognized by CDP for our sustainability efforts is both humbling and encouraging as we continue our transformation,” said Huub Savelkouls, PMI’s Chief Sustainability Officer.
 “Our work toward achieving a smoke-free future isn’t just about transforming our product, it’s also about completely transforming the value chain and keeping sustainability at the heart of everything we do.
 We intend to accelerate our efforts for even greater impact.”

 PMI’s water strategy accounts for the risks it faces—including from natural disasters, water scarcity and agricultural supply chain instability—and drives action toward responsible use of water as a shared resource, taking into consideration the needs of local communities.
 As PMI increases its manufacturing capacity for smoke-free products—which requires more water than for cigarettes—the company is evolving its water strategy, with clean technology investments enabling water savings and water recycling.
-One example of this is PMI’s implementation of the
+One example of this is PMI’s implementation of the Alliance for Water Stewardship (AWS) standard.
+In 2017, PMI became a member of AWS; just one year later, it certified its first manufacturing site, in Brazil, to the AWS standard.
+Five additional PMI factories were AWS certified in 2019, and the company is making good progress toward its goal of certifying all factories by 2025.

 This year also marks the third consecutive year CDP has recognized PMI as a leader in supplier engagement.
 With more than 36,000 contracted suppliers, PMI’s total supply chain has a significant environmental, social and economic footprint that calls for comprehensive programs to address risks and achieve improvements.
 These programs have earned the company the distinction of being among the top 3 percent of organizations assessed by CDP, with PMI now included among the fewer than 160 companies on the Leaderboard.